 I am passionate about fairness and community ownership, especially around money.
 From a working-class family, and the only one of five children to attend university (my elder sister is wonderfully now completing her degree), I am motivated by the fact that if I graduated today from high-school I wouldn’t be able to afford to go to University.

 I work to support the capabilities of groups and people, especially women and girls (cis-gendered), to better understand and negotiate their options around savings, assets in their name, property, inheritance rights, financial education.
 Why?
 Because while women are savvy and often hold the purse, in many countries they don't have control over money, assets, even their own bodies.
 I've also spent a lot of time on community finance, informal types of savings groups, building local economies and network-building.
 Lately I'm fascinated with online learning.
-It seems to allow more participation for some over face to face.
-Also puts the facilitator and peers where they should be - coaching others in their work and communities, real-time in real messiness.
+It seems to level power dynamics for some and reduces the lag between learning and applying.
+Puts the facilitator and peers where they should be - coaching others in their work and communities, real-time in real messiness.

 I'm a recovering technocrat.
 What I've found in my limited experience is this: